MobileTeleSystems/horizon/docs/design/permissions.rst

 Role Model Overview
 -------------------

-The role model in Horizon defines the roles as follows:
+In Horizon, roles are defined within the context of namespaces, with the exception of the superadmin role.
+A user can be associated with one, several, or no namespaces at all.

-- **GUEST**: Users authenticated via LDAP without a specific namespace assigned, having limited access rights.
+- **GUEST**: Users authenticated without a specific namespace assignment, having limited access rights.
+Authentication can be performed through various mechanisms such as ``LDAP``, ``Dummy Auth`` or ``Custom Auth provider``.
 - **DEVELOPER**: Users with development-related permissions.
 - **MAINTAINER**: Users with permissions similar to developers but with additional rights in certain areas.
 - **OWNER**: Users with full permissions within their owned namespaces and associated HWMs.